rgabeflores/OnTime/README.md

 __OnTime__ is a time management and scheduling app for mobile devices.

-> Note this project is still in development and many of it's features are not yet implemented.
+> NOTE: this project is still in development and many of it's features are not yet implemented.

 ## Installation